sumitsuman/sumitsuman.github.io/_posts/2014-07-15-Product-Manager-Working-with-Engineers.md

 <cite> A plug for the wonderful 'engineers' who helped me understand their mindset better:

-- *[Nitin](http://twitter.com/nitin_pande), the russian knife of a person.
+- *[Nitin](http://twitter.com/nitin_pande), the swiss knife of a person.
 A developer, designer, product manager rolled into one package.*

 - *[Andrew](https://www.linkedin.com/pub/andrew-lazarus/9/455/737), the builder turned engineer and probably the smartest person I have interacted with.*